 About Taste of the South End

-For one night only, sample culinary creations from some of the best kitchens in Boston and get a taste of how delicious a night out in the South End can be.
-Attendees will enjoy bite-sized versions of dishes taken directly from the menus of their favorite restaurants, plus live cooking demonstrations, a silent auction and raffle, extensive wine tasting and beer sampling.
+For one night only, be a part of culinary excellence and sample creations from some of the most talented chefs in the South End, one of Boston's best foodie hot spots.
+Enjoy bite-sized versions of popular dishes, plus live cooking demonstrations, a silent auction and raffle, extensive wine tasting and beer sampling.

-Admission includes unlimited sampling from more than 40 of the South End’s finest restaurants plus complimentary fine wine, cocktails and more.
+Admission includes unlimited sampling from more than 40 of the South End’s finest restaurants plus complimentary fine wine, beer and more.

 ||Kevin Powers & John Wolfarth